 Your child does need for you to be calm and in control of the situation.
 These expert tips will help you deal with your child’s temper tantrums, no matter how intense (and loud!) they may become.

 You May Also Enjoy 8 Top Tips For Dealing With an Older Child’s Tantrum

 Toddler Tantrums – and How NOT to Deal With Them

 Ignoring includes pretending the tantrum isn’t happening, leaving the room, or walking away.

 A young child having a tantrum is in emotional distress.
 He needs your calm presence to regain his equilibrium.
-Ignoring your toddler is experienced as abandonment – at a time your child needs you most.
+Ignoring your toddler is experienced by him as abandonment – at a time your child needs you most.